Combinatorics of compactified universal Jacobians: Functoriality under edge-contractions

 In this subsection we will denote by $\gamma:G\to G/S_0=H$ a contraction, with $S_0\subset E(G)$.
 To any contraction $\gamma$ we associate a map, easily checked to be a surjective group homomorphism, from $ \Div(G)$ to $\Div (H)$ mapping $\md$ to $\gamma_*\md$ defined as follows

 for any $v\in V(H)$.
 Let ${ \delta}:H \to J$ be a contraction.
 Then

 In the sequel we shall employ the following notation.
 Let $O$ be a generalized orientation on $G$ and let $\gamma:G\to H$ be a contraction.
-As $E(H)$ identifies with a subset of $E(G)$ we can restrict $O$ to $E(H)$, thus defining a generalized orientation on $H$, denoted by $O_{|H}$.
+As $E(H)$ is identified with a subset of $E(G)$ we can restrict $O$ to $E(H)$, thus defining a generalized orientation on $H$, denoted by $O_{|H}$.

 Let $S\subset E$ and let $O_S$ be a generalized orientation on $G-S$.
 We have $ E(H-\gamma_*S)=E(G -S\cup S_0)\subset E(G-S), $ so we can define (abusing notation again) the following generalized orientation on $H-\gamma_*S$